 During the clinical experience semester, students will be required to attend on a full-time basis.
-The typical scheduled for a clinical experience is 7:00 am to 4:00pm or 8:00am to 5:00pm.
-On a rare occasion students may be schedule for a "swing shift" experience (3:30pm - 11:00pm).
+The typical schedule for a clinical experience is 7:00am to 4:00pm or 8:00am to 5:00pm.
+On a rare occasion students may be scheduled for a "swing shift" experience (3:30pm - 11:00pm).
 Students will be fully informed of these schedules well enough in advance to make personal arrangements.